Wildlife Group Tour

 Road Journey from Punta Arenas to Torres del Paine National Park

-A scenic journey of approximately 6 hours.
+A scenic journey of approximately 5 to 6 hours.

 Afternoon Visit around Torres del Paine National ParkAfter lunch at EcoCamp Patagonia take a leisurely tour of the National Park, there will be plenty of opportunity to admire the Patagonian steppe, guanacos and snow-capped mountain scenery.Torres del Paine National Park is an UNESCO World Biosphere Reserve of stunning beauty, located on the southernmost tip of the Patagonia Ice Cap.
 Electric blue icebergs float on vividly coloured lakes of turquoise and aquamarine, while golden beech forests cling to the base of colossal granite pinnacles - this is a landscape of rare beauty.The National Park also supports a fragile eco-system of fauna including the guanaco, fox, condor, rhea and elusive puma.
 Without question, Torres del Paine and its captivating scenery and ultimate remoteness, is one of the highlights of South America.